Rights and Responsibilities of Unmarried Parents

-Parents can always agree to change parenting time.
-For example, either parent can ask the other parent to skip a day or make it up another time.
+Parents can always agree to change parenting time by being flexible.
+For example, either parent can ask the other parent to skip a day or make it up another time or swap days.
 But if the parents don’t agree on the changes, they must follow the parenting time schedule in the court order.

 Restricted or Supervised Parenting Time

 The court can limit parenting time for the non-custodial parent to less than 25% if that time is likely to harm the child’s physical or emotional health or emotional growth.
 The court can also limit parenting time if the non-custodial parent breaks the court’s order on parenting time without a good reason.